Diesel-Net/drone-discord/README.md

 #### **Summary**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;A solution for posting [Drone](https://github.com/drone/drone)'s build logs to Discord.
 Comprised of 2 small components, calling this a _bot_ seems like a bit of a stretch.
-It's more like a glorified logger with the ability to be modified or extended to support other communication platforms (like Slack) if so desired.
+It's more like a glorified logger with the ability to be modified or extended to support other communications platforms (like Slack) if so desired.

 #### **Why?**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;A drone server can [easily be configured](https://discourse.drone.io/t/how-to-use-global-webhooks/3755) to post all of it's events to an HTTP endoint of your choosing.